-Children learn more in their first 2000 days of life (birth through Kindergarten), than the rest of their They learn best through active, engaged, lives. meaningful experiences.
+Children learn more in their first 2000 days of life (birth through Kindergarten), than the rest of their lives.
+They learn best through active, engaged, meaningful experiences.
 The goal is to have children ready for school, but there is so much more involved than simply knowing their alphabet or other cognitive skills.
-Studies show that children learn best if they know how to handle social emotional situations. have communication skills. have approaches to learning such as curiosity and persistence, and have fine motor skills and physical health.
+Studies show that children learn best if they know how to handle social emotional situations, have communication skills, have approaches to learning such as curiosity and persistence, and have fine motor skills and physical health.
 Therefore, my home is a play based environment.
-We will be using the Wee Learn Curriculum, which is a play based Christian curriculum, that focuses on all domains and gives children a variety of experiences while allowing me to meet them where they are developmentally.
-Since state standards require written lesson plans and a daily schedule, both will be posted on the parent board.
+We will be using the Wee

+Learn Curriculum, which is a play based Christian curriculum, as well as adding in High Scope Curriculum, that focuses on all domains and gives children a variety of experiences while allowing me to meet them where they are developmentally.
+Since TX Minimum Standards require written lesson plans and a daily schedule, both will be posted on the parent board.

-Although a large portion of my home is used, there is a dedicated learning centers area.
-There are two rooms, wide hallway, bathroom, and small kitchen area that are used exclusively for Helena's Early Learning Playhouse.
-The two rooms have been divided into loud and quiet areas.
-The loud area consists of dramatic play, blocks, and music.
-The quiet area consists of a loft library area for children who are developmentally ready for the stairs and responsibility of the space, library area specifically for infants and toddlers, writing, science, manipulatives, and a dedicated young infant area under the loft.
-The large hallway is set up as an art area, and a safe place, to be used as needed for calming our bodies and learning to deal with our emotions.
-We will use the living room for play during arrival, departure, and rest time if needed, so there are learning toys set up in this area as well.
-The living room area will also be used for group time and other large group activities.
+Although a large portion of my home is available for use, there is a dedicated learning centers area.
+There is a large room that includes a small kitchen and a bathroom that are used exclusively for Helena's Early Learning Playhouse.
+The area consists of art, dramatic play, blocks, music, library, writing, science, manipulatives, and a safe place, to be used as needed for calming our bodies and learning to deal with our emotions.
+When needed, a designated infant area will be made.
+We will use the living room and dining room as needed.

 The outdoor learning area is on the side of the house and is set up specifically for the children.
-There is a large grassy area to be used for balls, hula hoops, running, tricycles and scooters, and games.
-I've tried to create more of a natural outdoor learning area that consists of:

-^{}a pea gravel construction pit with vehicles and wood pieces to build
+I've tried to create more of a natural outdoor learning area that consists of: \large grassy area to be used for balls, hula hoops, running, and games \pea gravel construction pit with vehicles and wood pieces to build

-^{}sandbox with playhouses, small creek, bridge, mud kitchen and accessories for sand, mud, and dramatic play
+\sandbox with playhouses, small creek, bridge, mud kitchen and accessories for sand, mud, and dramatic play

-^{}mulch area with a logs to walk, balance, and sit, seesaw, and telescope
+\mulch area with logs to walk, balance, and sit, and telescope to see the neighbors horses and cows